tomasholiencik/BusinessCentralApiRead/README.md

 }
 ```

-## Usage Example query with Document No and showing two Dimensions
+## Usage Example query with documentNumber and showing two Dimensions with updated lastModifiedDateTime

 Example of extract of general ledger entries increment for day 30.07.2023